Body-Worn Camera Project Update,

-Before seeking the assistance of a company through the Request for Proposals process, the Toronto Police Service has partnered with a Fairness Commissioner, William Mocsan, from HKA.
-This person has been brought on to oversee and provide advice on this large and complex process.
+The Service has been engaged with a Fairness Commissioner from HKA.
+Their role is to oversee and provide advice on this large and complex process.

-Meaghan Gray, Corporate Communications, for Inspector Michael Barsky
+Meaghan Gray, Corporate Communications, for Inspector Michael Barsky, 52 Division